oxfordinternetinstitute/oxonfair/README.md

     pip install -e .

 By default, this will only install the necessary dependencies sklearn; pandas; and numpy.
 You will not be able to load datasets, without installing `ucimlrepo`, and will have to install `matplotlib` to plot.

+### Compare with Fairlearn

+Download the source of OxonFair and in the source directory run:

+    pip install -e .\[notebooks\]

+This will download enough supporting libraries to run all the notebooks.

 ### Full install for running the test suite